DumbMachine/POC/Proposal.md

 - Increase in speed and efficiency of manual annotators.
 - Increase the amount of annotated data, as annotation tasks' difficulty and time investment decreases.

-`redacted` will allow institutes, professional or any interested party to annotate data fast and easily, leaving the party with more time for implementation of solution.
+`redacted` will allow institutes, professional or any interested party to annotate data fast and easily, leaving the party with more time for implementation of solution.Brief Tentative Working

-## Proposed Deliverables for GSOC

-1. A simple react-based frontend, allowing for ingestion of the following:

-   1. Computer-Vision based datasets for:

-      - Image/Video Classification
-      - Image Key points
-      - Object Detection
-      - Instance Segmentation
-      - Action Recognition
-      - Video Segmentation

-   2. Natural-Language Processing based datasets for:

-      - Classification

-      - Named Entity Recognition

-      - QnA

-      - Machine Translation

-      - Sentiment Analysis (sentiment slider)

-      - Custom tasks ( like transliteration )

-   3. Audio based datasets for:

-      - Audio Transcription
-      - Audio Segmentation
-      - Audio Classification

-2. A robust backend which will take care of:

-   - Send data for annotation to frontend
-   - Saving annotations received from frontend
-   - Export annotations to formats allowing for ingestion by Detectron2 and Tensorflow Object Detection API.
-   - An active learning model, which will improve with each annotation and also provide suggestions for annotations.
-   - Maintain metrics to log the statistics of resources used and latency of requests served.

-3. Tests and Continuous Integration tools.

-4. Detailed documentation; for users as well as developers.

-5. Fortnightly blogs on developmental advances and milestones.

-6. Setting the ground for a Model Zoo things, to allow ingestion of Annotations and train models.
-Possible integration with Rekognition.

-## Brief Tentative Working

 Brief show of the workflow